ksqlDB in Confluent Control Center¶

 For more information about ksqlDB, see ksqlDB Overview.

-When you start a local Confluent Platform installation by using the confluent local services start command from the Confluent CLI, a default ksqlDB application named ksqlDB is created for you.
+When you start a local Confluent Platform installation by using the confluent local services start command from the Confluent CLI, a default ksqlDB cluster named ksqlDB is created for you.

 To configure Control Center to communicate with your own multiple ksqlDB